 Deep cleaning is typically prescribed annually or semi annually, depending on the traffic levels of the establishment.
 This is when you perform the most intensive cleaning to get the carpet as clean as possible.
 Normally more soil is present so you must perform multiple steps to get the carpet clean.
-For this scenario, we would use both NKapper encapsulating pre spray followed by Natradri compound.
+For this scenario, we would use both Encapsulating Prespray followed by Dry Cleaning Compound.
 Ideally, a maintenance program of your design offers interim cleanings in between the deep cleaning procedures to help keep carpets looking their best year round.

 How It Works

 - Prior to chemical application, dry soil removal can extract almost 75-80% of the overall soil in the carpet.
 This step also lifts the pile and prepares the fibers for chemical application.

 - Attach Renovator catch trays to the front and rear of machine.

 - Brush carpet in multiple directions throughout entire area to be cleaned without cleaning agents applied.
 For best results, brush using a north-south/east-west or zig zag pattern.
 Pay special attention to traffic lanes.